shynaitady/Snake-Game/README.md

 ```

 ## Unittest:
 The unittest module is a built-in testing framework in Python, available as part of the standard library.

-The primary goal of the unittest module is to facilitate the creation of test cases and test suites to verify the behavior and correctness of individual units of code.
+The primary goal of the unittest module is to facilitate the creation of test cases and test suites to verify the behavior and correctness of individual units of code

 ![alt text](image.png)

+## Summary:

+In this coursework, I focused on reinforcing and applying Object-Oriented Programming (OOP) principles along with various design patterns in a practical setting using the Pygame library.
+The project involved developing a game or a simulation, which provided a hands-on opportunity to integrate theoretical OOP concepts into a real-world application.

+Project Overview:
+The project was structured around building a functional game from scratch.
+Pygame, a set of Python modules designed for writing video games, served as the foundation.
+The choice of Pygame was instrumental because it allowed for the application of OOP principles in managing graphical and event-driven interfaces that are common in game development.

+This coursework not only solidified my foundational knowledge in OOP and design patterns but also provided a robust framework for future projects involving complex system design and interactive software development in Python.
+The experience has been invaluable in demonstrating how theoretical concepts can be effectively translated into practical, real-world applications through structured programming and thoughtful design.